Suspect in Charlie Kirk assassination expressed opposition to conservative activist's views

 New details on evidence

-Authorities have yet to reveal a motive, but they did describe evidence they recovered they said shed potential light on the slaying.
+Authorities have yet to reveal a motive, but they did describe evidence they said shed potential light on the slaying.

 That includes engravings on bullet casings recovered from the high-powered rifle believed used in the attack, including one that said, “Hey, fascist!
 Catch!”
 Cox said.